barczynsky/libflow/README.md

 make
 ```

-After that you will end up with the main library (libflow.a) and a simple set of examples, usually presenting recent features and fixes.
+You will end up with the main libflow shared object (libflow.so) and a simple dataflow example, usually presenting recent features and fixes.

 - Recommended C++ standard used for compiling is C++14.
-Only some minor elements of it may be in actual use, but this alone needs a C++14 compiler or support of high enough standard extensions.
-Will also compile in less recent C++11, and for stable systems it is advised to do so.
+Only some minor elements of it may be in use, but this alone needs a C++14 conformant compiler or high enough standard extensions support.

 ## Dependencies